Bubcheeseburger/-DS-4002-Project-2-M3/README.md

 │
 ├── SCRIPTS/ # Jupyter notebooks for analysis
 │ ├── CategoryAmounts.ipynb # Our EDA code that demonstrates the numbers/ratios in waste type category and how many are recyclable, compostable, and neither.
+│ ├── Project3ItemClassModel.ipynb # Creates a model that classifies based on waste type
 │ └──
 │
 ├── README.md # Project overview and instructions